hove-io/navitia/documentation/navitia.io/source/index.rst

 Getting help
 ------------

-All available functions are documented on http://doc.navitia.io.
+All available functions are documented on http://navitia.io/docv1.

-A mailing list is available to ask question : navitia@googlegroups.com
+A mailing list is available to ask question: navitia@googlegroups.com

 In order to report bug and make requests we created a `github navitia project <https://github.com/CanalTP/navitia/issues>`_ .